appirio-tech/tc-common-tutorials/submission-system/README.md

 The preview image is a cover image for the submission, any valid png or jpg file can be  submitted as the preview.

-Select your 3 files, scroll to the bottom, check the "AGREE" box, and click the submit button, you should see the upload happening, and the process logs flowing in the submission processor console.
+Select your 3 files, scroll to the bottom, check the **"AGREE"** box, and click the submit button, you should see the upload happening, and the process logs flowing in the submission processor console.

-If you see a message in the console saying "SUCCESSFUL NOTIFICATION SENT", it means the processor finished successfully, otherwise you would see the exceptions in the log.
+If you see a message in the console saying **"SUCCESSFUL NOTIFICATION SENT"**, it means the processor finished successfully, otherwise you would see the exceptions in the log.

 ### Known Issues